azsdk/azsdk-docs/02-Secure-Development/Secure_Development_userguide.md

 The parameters required are:
 - SubscriptionId – Subscription ID is the identifier of your Azure subscription.

+>**Note** Although this command is simple, it may take time proportionate to the number of
+>resources in your subscription and may not be ideal for 'shared' subscriptions.
+Typically,
+>you would want to scan a specific application (organized under one or more resource groups or
+>using tags).
+The subsequent options provide ability to narrow down the scope of the scan.

 [Back to top…](Secure_Development_userguide.md#contents)
 ### Execute SVTs for specific resource groups (or tagged resources)
- Below cmdlet generate the status report of all Azure resources under a specific subscription and resource group:
+The cmdlet below scans all Azure resources in the specified resource groups within a subscription and generates a status report:
 ```PowerShell
 Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -ResourceGroupNames <ResourceGroupNames>
 ```

 The parameters required are:
 - SubscriptionId – Subscription ID is the identifier of your Azure subscription.
-- ResourceGroupNames – Name of the container that holds related resources under an Azure subscription.
-Comma separated values are allowed.
+- ResourceGroupNames – Comma separated list of resource groups that hold related resources for an Azure subscription.

- Below cmdlet generate the status report of all tagged resources under a specific subscription:
+The cmdlet below scans all resources with specific tag names/values under a given subscription:
-1. For Single Tag
+1. Single Tag
 ```PowerShell
     Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -TagName <TagName> -TagValue <TagValue>
 ```

-2. For Multiple Tags
+2. Multiple Tags
 ```PowerShell
     Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -Tag <TagHashset>
 ```